 What is StudySoup?

 Founded in 2014 and based in San Francisco, California, StudySoup operates as an online learning marketplace.
-The platform facilitates peer-to-peer learning, enabling students to share study materials and support each other in college courses.
-The company's approach leverages collaborative educational techniques to enhance student success.
+The platform facilitates peer-to-peer learning by allowing students to share study materials, thereby enhancing academic performance in college courses.
+The company's model is designed to foster a collaborative educational environment, making academic resources more accessible and effective for students navigating challenging curricula.

 How much funding has StudySoup raised?